robdodson/robdodson.github.com/source/_posts/2013-03-16-html5-template-tag-introduction.markdown

 ## Feature Detection

-The &lt;template&gt; tag is currently only supported in Chrome 26 so you'll need to either run these examples in Chrome Canary or (if it's the future) a version of Chrome/FF/Whatever that supports &lt;template&gt;.
+The &lt;template&gt; tag is currently supported in Chrome, Firefox, Opera and Safari 8+.
+You can see the full bracket of supported browsers over on [caniuse](http://caniuse.com/#feat=template).
 Here's a little feature dection script I stole from the [HTML5Rocks article](http://www.html5rocks.com/en/tutorials/webcomponents/template/) on `<template>`.

 ``` html
 <h3 class="template-detection">Does your browser support &lt;template&gt;: </h3>